 "If your aim is to create a more spacious outdoor area, try opting for traditional timber decking as they suit all types of projects and are great for raised or large decks," concludes Christopher Ray.
 "However, if you’re looking for easy, long lasting and stress free decking, composite deck boards would be your best bet.”

 1. Choose a Characterful Garden Decking Idea to Suit Your Scheme

-While the classic timber style might be the first to come to mind when thinking of garden decking ideas, there's plenty of different types and styles for any kind of outdoor space.
+While the classic timber style might be the first to come to mind when thinking of garden decking and patio ideas, there's plenty of different types and styles for any kind of outdoor space.
 So, if you want to bring a little more character to your garden scheme, why not consider a more interesting decking design?

 This Weathered Vintage decking from Millboard (opens in new tab) delivers all the charm of reclaimed wood with the simplicity of installation and easy maintenance of a modern composite decking.